neondatabase/pg_embedding/README.md

 HNSW is a graph-based approach to indexing multi-dimensional data.
 It constructs a multi-layered graph, where each layer is a subset of the previous one.
 During a search, the algorithm navigates through the graph from the top layer to the lowest layer to quickly find the nearest neighbor.

-Ths extension is based on [ivf-hnsw](https://github.com/dbaranchuk/ivf-hnsw) implementation of [HNSW](https://www.pinecone.io/learn/hnsw), the code for the current state-of-the-art billion-scale nearest neighbor search system<sup>[[1]](#references)</sup>.
+This extension is based on [ivf-hnsw](https://github.com/dbaranchuk/ivf-hnsw) implementation of [HNSW](https://www.pinecone.io/learn/hnsw), the code for the current state-of-the-art billion-scale nearest neighbor search system<sup>[[1]](#references)</sup>.

 ## Usage summary